Ex-German Merchants in Japanese Service

 21 January 1943:

 At about 1800, LtCdr Robert J. Foley’s USS GATO (SS-212) attacks Part B of the convoy.
-GATO torpedoes and sinks KENKON MARU carrying a battalion of 734 men of the IJA 45th Infantry Regiment, 6th Division.
+USS GATO torpedoes and sinks KENKON MARU carrying a battalion of 734 men of the IJA 45th Infantry Regiment, 6th Division.
 The attack causes a fire and a magazine explosion.
 Seven crew, 36 troops and an unknown number of "passengers" are KIA.
 Destroyer SHIRAYUKI rescues survivors.

 22 January 1943: